 Mr Foden, the proprietor of the Park Tavern and newly appointed Chairman of the Reward Committee, appears to have basked in the limelight that his new position had cast on him, since he was more than happy to boast to the press about how he was now an intimate of the police and Coroner alike, both of whom were entrusting him with vital information.

 A LINK TO THE WEST HAM DISAPPEARANCES?

-According to The Daily News, on the 19th February 1890, he stated that:-
+According to The Daily News, on the 19th of February 1890, he stated that:-

 “During the day I have been with the Coroner and the police officers investigating this case and, as was almost inevitable, I learnt how things were going.
 I heard of clues in their possession which have convinced me that the murderer will be tracked, though I am under a very necessary obligation to keep what I know to myself.
 No good, and possibly harm, could result from a premature disclosure of the facts, though I give you permission to say that we are most hopeful.